MiguelBocanegra/S3-CloudFront-CDN-Security-/README.md

 --bucket $BUCKET_NAME \
 --region $REGION
 ```
-It blocks all public access to the bucket to improve security.:
+It blocks all public access to the bucket to improve security.

 ```bash
 aws s3api put-public-access-block \